As an Amazon Associate I earn from qualifying purchases

 A Sunday breakfast treat, these fluffy, soft, sweet homemade cinnamon rolls will bring a smile to anyone’s face.
 Including a house full of hungry Spiveys.

-The house was filled with Spiveys a couple of weeks ago, when David’s son, grandson and “adopted” son came to spend the weekend with us.
-This was the perfect time to try this homemade cinnamon roll recipe I had been wanting to try.
+The house was filled with Spiveys a couple of weeks ago when David’s son, grandson, and “adopted” son came to spend the weekend with us.
+This was the perfect time to try this homemade cinnamon roll recipe I had wanted to try.
 It also gave me a chance to use the Vietnamese Cinnamon we purchased while visiting The Florida Keys earlier in the spring.

-When David and I went to Key West for our anniversary, in April, we visited a spice shop called The Spice & Tea Exchange.
-The store was full of spices, herbs, teas and much more.
+When David and I went to Key West for our anniversary in April, we visited a spice shop called The Spice & Tea Exchange.
+The store was full of spices, herbs, teas, and much more.
 It was like heaven for the foodie at heart.
 While there, the store clerk let us smell some of the spices and encouraged us to try some new things.
 One of David’s favorite spices is cinnamon.
-He had to have some of the Vietnamese Cinnamon.
+So, of course, he had to have some of the Vietnamese Cinnamon.

 Oh my!
 I think we have been using sawdust before now… Vietnamese cinnamon smells like “red hots” candy.
 Very spicy and almost addictive.